Nova

 think the Nova Ray could find a wider audience.

-Still, the Nova Ray is an interesting craft, and its command and control console
+the Nova Ray is an interesting craft, and its command and control console

 seems well put-together.
 Throw in the option to use a gaming controller, and I just